Social Change in the Digital Age

 The video and the related document must be submitted no later than December 14 2020 by 23:59 (projects submitted after that date will not be accepted).

 Accepted formats: .mp4 only; HD (1920 x 1080) or 4k (3840 × 2160)

 Project must be sent to the instructor ([email protected]) using file sharing platforms such as Dropbox, WeTransfer, Google Drive, etc.

-Videos will be judged by the teacher on the basis of their aesthetic and conceptual qualities.
+The submitted videos will be judged by the instructor on the basis of their aesthetic and conceptual qualities.